 Nitrogen is an element that is essential to life.
 In waterways it plays an important role in supporting food webs.
-However, problems arise from excessive nitrogen concentrations in water.
+However, problems arise from excessive nitrogen concentrations in water and some of the forms nitrogen takes in water can be toxic at high concentrations.
 Nitrogen is frequently monitored as an indicator of water quality and its capacity to support a healthy aquatic ecosystem.
 Nitrogen is present in water in several forms.
 It can be dissolved or particulate and can be present in organic molecules that are unavailable for biological uptake or inorganic molecules that are bioavailable.
 For the MPPC and PCM, nitrogen is measured as total nitrogen (TN), and the dissolved inorganic nitrogen (DIN) forms; ammonia, nitrate and nitrite.